iafisher/polyglot-server/README.md

 ### The chat protocol
 The chat protocol comprises a set of messages that may be sent between a client and a server.
-All messages are UTF-8 encoded and terminated with a null byte.
+All messages are UTF-8 encoded and terminated the byte sequence `0x0D 0x0A` (e.g., `'\r\n'` in ASCII), hereafter referred to as CRLF.
 All messages begin with a command name, followed by zero or more message fields, which are denoted in the protocol specification by angle brackets enclosing in a descriptive name.
 The fields are separated by a single space.
-The command name in a message with no fields is followed immediately by the null byte with no intervening space.
+The command name in a message with no fields is followed immediately by CRLF, with no intervening space.

 The following messages may be sent by a client to the server.
 All sessions must begin with either a `register` or a `login` message from the client.

 `register <username> <password>`: Create a new account.
-The server returns `error` if the username does not consist solely of alphanumeric characters and underscores, or if the username is already registered.
+The server returns `error` if the username does not consist solely of alphanumeric characters and underscores, if the username is longer than 30 characters, if the password is longer than 50 characters, or if the username is already registered.
 Otherwise the server returns `success`.

 `login <username> <password>`: Log in to the server with the given credentials.
 The server returns `success` if the credentials match a previous `register`